-This initiative would strengthen the framework for public-private collaboration on CCUS, while complementing the efforts and adding coordinated value beyond the activities of existing organizations and initiatives, such as the Carbon Sequestration Leadership Forum (CSLF), International Energy Agency (IEA), IEA Greenhouse Gas R&D Programme (IEAGHG), Mission Innovation (MI), and Global CCS Institute (GCCSI).
+The CEM CCUS Initiative strengthens the framework for public-private collaboration on CCUS, while complementing the efforts and adding coordinated value beyond the activities of existing organizations and initiatives, such as the Carbon Sequestration Leadership Forum (CSLF), International Energy Agency (IEA), IEA Greenhouse Gas R&D Programme (IEAGHG), Mission Innovation (MI), and Global CCS Institute (GCCSI).
 A key advantage of the Clean Energy Ministerial process is its cross-cutting portfolio, which ensures that outcomes from the CCUS initiative will be placed firmly in the context of broader clean energy strategies.